-1580s, "act of referring," from refer + -ance, or else from French référence, from Medieval Latin *referentia, from Latin referentem (nominative referens), present participle of referre.
+1580s, "act of referring" (some matter, to someone for consideration), from refer + -ance, or else from French référence, from Medieval Latin *referentia, from Latin referentem (nominative referens), present participle of referre.

-1620s, "to assign;" as "to provide with a reference," 1837 (implied in referenced), from reference (n.).
+1620s, "to assign;" as "to provide a reference to, find by reference," from 1837 (implied in referenced); from reference (n.).
 Related: Referencing.